OSHA 10-Hour Construction Training Course

 About

 If you work in construction, you need to know how to spot, avoid, and report the safety and health risks you encounter daily.
-Our OSHA Online Outreach Training for Construction ensures you understand how to navigate common job-site hazards to feel safe at work.
+Our online OSHA 10-Hour Training Course for Construction ensures you understand how to navigate common job-site hazards to feel safe at work.

 Are you working in New York City?
 Local Law 196 of 2017, the New York City Department of Buildings (NYC DOB) has specific regulations regarding safety on the job site for people working in New York City.
 Click here to register for courses to complete your NYC SST certification.

-What's Included in Our OSHA 10 Construction Training?
+What's Included in Our OSHA 10-Hour Construction Training?

 Our course and complimentary study guide will teach you about construction-specific safety measures under OSHA 29 CFR 1926.
 After you pass, you can instantly download your certificate of completion.
 Your plastic DOL Card will arrive in under two weeks.

 Specifically, you will learn the best practices for safeguarding against the top causes of fatalities and accidents in construction.
-This online course covers how to prevent slipping, tripping, getting struck by an object, electrocution, and getting caught between objects or machinery.
+This online course provides an emphasis on hazard identification and can help cover how to prevent slipping, tripping, getting struck by an object, electrocution, and getting caught between objects or machinery.

 You will also gain an understanding of your employer’s responsibility for workplace safety, as well as the rights OSHA gives you as a worker, including how to file a complaint if your workplace doesn't meet its safety obligations.